 Specifically, the Hematology/Oncology Track and Critical Care Medicine Track offer up to 16 weeks of training in their fields in addition to the core rotations offered in the traditional hospitalist track.

-Upon graduation, fellows receive a Mayo Clinic College of Medicine and Science certificate documenting completion of a one-year postgraduate fellowship in hospital internal medicine.
-This certificate verifies that each fellow has completed all the components listed in the syllabus.
-Such experience and training allows fellows to be more competitive for hospitalist PA positions and have increased security in the job market.
+Postgraduate hospital internal medicine experience and training allows you to be more competitive for hospitalist PA positions and have increased security in the job market.

-The Physician Assistant Fellowship in Hospital Internal Medicine enables fellows to:
+The Physician Assistant Fellowship in Hospital Internal Medicine enables you to:

-- Develop a deep and broad knowledge base of the common disease processes for which patients are hospitalized, understanding the pathophysiology, various presenting clinical presentations and disease prognosis
+- Acquire a deep and broad knowledge base of the common disease processes for which patients are hospitalized, understanding the pathophysiology, various presenting clinical presentations and disease prognosis

 - Develop a diverse differential diagnosis and respective diagnostic and treatment plan based upon the patient's presenting symptoms along with evidence-based and cost-effective medical care

 - Identify logistical and systematic measures within the institution to uphold the highest quality patient care while improving patient outcomes, such as length of stay in the hospital, and patient safety

 - Manage patients effectively throughout the whole hospital stay, including admission, daily rounds and continuing evaluation, and dismissal, while remaining cognizant of the patient's emotional, physical and spiritual needs

 - Develop keen verbal skills to effectively communicate with colleagues, physicians, patients and ancillary staff to ultimately become a key part of the inpatient health care delivery team